TrudeEH/web/content/notes/ready/how_to_computer/index.md

 ##### P-Type

-Some Aluminum is added to the Silicon. `Al` is missing one electron, so it can't provide its 4 neighbors with an electron to share.
+Some Aluminum is added to the Silicon base. `Al` is missing one electron, so it can't provide its 4 neighbors with an electron to share.

 ```Plain
 Si Si Al Si Si Si Si Si Si Si Al